 All Doors and Opening Windows completely fit into the framework completely in our workshop

 Opening Window Options

 Included in the standard price in one Roof Opening Vent which is set onto an Auto Vent Opener.
 This means that as your greenhouse gets to a certain temperature the window will automatically open to allow the hot air to escape.
 Top hinges opening windows which will allow ventilation within the greenhouse which helps to prevent condensation on the inside.
 You can have the opening windows positioned where best suits you.
 When you order we will contact you to arrange the position of the opening windows and then layout will be e-mailed to you to confirm.

 Door Options Option #1 Standard Wide doors Option #2 760mm wide doors both internal & external Option #3 900mm wide doors both internal & external

 As standard the Greenhouse & Shed Combination building does not include a timber floor.
 A floor throughout the building or just a floor in the shed area can be added as an extra.
 The reason for this is that people use their greenhouses for various reasons.
 For exampl, if you are wanting to grow direct from the ground then we would suggest no floor, however, if you are going to be growing from pots then we would suggest a floor throughout.

+What do I need to do if I don't have a floor?
+The best option for the ground is to sit the frames directly onto two course of brickwork.
+This keeps the timber frames off the ground, clear from any standing water and you can also set it on a dramp proof membrane.
+What do I need to do if I do have a floor?
 If you include a floor throughout, you might need floor bearers which you will need to set up level on the ground.
 These can be levelled with whatever is needed and can also be set on a damp proof membrane.
 The floor bearers keep the floor from direct contact with the ground and gives a 50mm air circulation underneath.